-This document sets out the way in which the Exacompta Clairefontaine Group takes account of the social and environmental consequences of its activities.
+This document sets out the way in which the Exacompta Clairefontaine Group takes account of the social and environmental impacts of its activities.

-This statement of non-financial performance (Déclaration de Performance Extra-Financière, or DPEF in French), included within the management report, follows on from the transposition of the European Directive on non-financial communication into French law.
+This statement of non-financial performance (Déclaration de Performance Extra-Financière or DPEF in French) is an integral part of the management report.
+The reporting period covers the year 2021 (1 January to 31 December), during which the Group generated consolidated revenue of €726,789,000.